scrapy/scrapy/scrapy/trunk/docs/topics/shell.rst

 Custom Shell Objects
 --------------------

-The console automatically makes some useful Scrapy objects available for the downloaded page, like the Response object and the XPath selectors (for both HTML and XML content).
+The console automatically creates some useful Scrapy objects for the downloaded page, like the :class:`~scrapy.http.Response` object and the :class:`~scrapy.xpath.XPathSelector` objects (for both HTML and XML content).

 Those objects are: